gift-exe/gift-exe.github.io/_posts/2022-09-22-multilabel-classification.md

 -> and predict for the missing values.
 -> decode predicted values.

 I'll stop here for now.
 I'll probably come back to complete this story (maybe, maybe-not).
-You'll never know... besides some stories are left uncompleted.
+You'll never know... besides some stories are best left uncompleted.

-Anyways if you wanna know how it ended you can always contact me. 😌
+Anyways if you wanna know how it ends, you can do it yourself (hehe I'm evil lol)

 Plus these websites would be a lot of help... (atleast they were to me):
 [this](https://machinelearningmastery.com/multi-label-classification-with-deep-learning/),
 [this](https://youtu.be/TF1yh5PKaqI), and
 [this one](https://machinelearningmastery.com/save-machine-learning-model-make-predictions-weka/).

-Plus you should check out my github [notebook](https://github.com/Gift-py/MultiLabelClassification/blob/main/model.ipynb) The source code is there.
+Plus you should check out the github [notebook](https://github.com/Gift-py/MultiLabelClassification/blob/main/model.ipynb) The source code is there.